Coherence Optimization and Best Complex Antipodal Spherical Codes: Notation and Prerequisites

 Considering also the complex antipodals within a spherical code, a CASC is denoted by $C_{cas}(N,M)$ and has the additional equivalence property:

 Consequently, two equivalent vectors lie on the same line in~$\mathbb{C}^N$~\cite{LoveGrassmannians2003}.
 Every $C_{cas}(N,M)$ is obviously also a valid spherical code.
-Naturally, a BCASC, denoted by $C_{bcas}$, also maximizes the minimal Euclidean distance between all its vectors.
+Naturally, a BCASC, denoted by $C_{bcas}$, also maximizes the minimal Euclidean distance between all its vectors, whereby the equivalence~\eqref{eq:equivalence} needs to be considered.